Daniel Anguiano: Biography

 Born on 11 December 1882 in Haro (province of Logroño), he left the province as a child.
 Installed in Madrid after a time in Santander and Catarroja due to the vicissitudes of his father's job as railway worker, Anguiano—previously a member of the Federal Republican Party— became a member of the Spanish Socialist Workers' Party (PSOE) in 1905 or 1908.

 A member of the Unión General de Trabajadores (UGT) since 1907, he replaced Vicente Barrio at the helm of the UGT's railway union in 1914.
 Anguiano was elected as Madrid municipal councillor in representation of the district of Hospital at the 14 November 1915 municipal election.
 Anguiano promoted an initiative passed at the 12th UGT Congress in May 1916 intending to promote a campaign based on demonstrations and protests to force the Government of Spain to pass legislation in order to mitigate the social-economical crisis.
 The same congress agreed on the opening of negotiations with the rival and anarchist Confederación Nacional del Trabajo (CNT).
 Gerald H. Meaker points out that despite being admired because of his character, Anguiano enjoyed little oratorical skills.
 He was initiated as freemason in August 1917.

 As representative of the UGT, Anguiano formed along fellow Socialists Francisco Largo Caballero (UGT) and Julián Besteiro and Andrés Saborit (PSOE representatives) the managing committee of the August 1917 general strike.
-Captured along the rest of the managing committee, he was trialed in drumhead court-martial on charges of military sedition and generic rebellion with the prosecutor asking for life imprisonment and permanent inhabilitation.
+Captured along the rest of the managing committee, he was trialed in drumhead court-martial on charges of military sedition and generic rebellion with the prosecutor asking for life imprisonment and permanent disqualification.
 He was declared guilty of the charges in 4 October, and transferred to the Cartagena Prison on 20 October 1917.

 While still imprisoned, he earned a seat to the Congress of Deputies at the February 1918 general election in representation of the Valencia constituency, running under the banner of the Alianza de las Izquierdas platform.
 Félix Azzati was the other member of the platform elected in the constituency.
 He had previously rejected the pardon, but took possession of his seat thanks to the May 1918 amnesty.